wp-plugins/multiple-column-widget/readme.txt

 = 1.1.6 =
 * fix fix initial widget create javascript link binding

+= 1.2 =
+* enable user to select their featured image
+* add settings page

 == Upgrade Notice ==

 = 1.0 =
 First commit

+= 1.2 =
+* enable user to select their featured image instead of manually insert them into the post
+* add settings page for user to change the featured image size
+* enable user to show/hide their post title in the widget